amsul/pickadate.js/docs/usage.md

 ## Plain JavaScript

-For a full reference, read the guide on the [Plain JavaScript interface](interface-javascript).
-Below are some of the basics on setting up.
+Below are the basics on setting up without using any JavaScript UI frameworks.

 ### Importing